-The Trust for Public Land acquired three parcels of land from separate landowners and conveyed them to the City of St. Paul in early 2016.
+The Trust for Public Land acquired three parcels of land from separate landowners and conveyed them to the City of Saint Paul in early 2016.
 Funding came from private funds raised by the Trust for Public land and the city’s 8-80 Vitality Fund.

 In 2016 to 2018, The Trust for Public Land engaged the community through "park listening" and raised funds to develop the park.
-To guide the creation of the park, a creative community engagement approach has been utilized -- a cooperative, community-based process that focuses on identifying the cultural and neighborhood values and desired park features that will inform the design of the park.
+To guide the creation of the park, a creative community engagement approach has been utilized -- a cooperative, community-based process that focuses on identifying the cultural and neighborhood values and desired park features to inform the design of the park.